f5devcentral/bigip_automation_examples/bigip/workflow-guides/application-delivery-security/workload/BIG-IP_HA_configurations.rst

 .. image:: ./assets/BIG-IP_HA/standalone_b_self_ips.jpg

 HA configuration follows series of steps which includes ConfigSync, Failover Network and Mirrorring.
 These need to be performed for both the BIG-IPs that are planned to form HA pair.

+    Note: Failover Network should not consists of HA Vlan configs.

 .. image:: ./assets/BIG-IP_HA/standalone_a_config_sync.jpg